 As I read a script, I get images in my mind and I’ll make a little thumbnail sketch or write a little note in the margins.
 I’d probably read through it a few different times and then start sketching things out.
 After getting the first sketches done then you have to review and edit things.
 In the old days we used to pin up sketches on a cork board so you could move things around, add new drawings or pull some down.
 You are looking for the flow of the story, the entertainment value and checking to see if you hit all the important story points for that scene.

-Natascha is a former editor turned agent for BookEnds Literary.
+Natascha is a former editor turned agent for Tobias Literary Agency.
 I first interviewed Natascha just over a year ago when she was getting started in her new career.
 With a year-plus behind her, I’ve been dying for an update.
 Luckily, she agreed to a second interview.

 Thank you, Natascha!